 (Source: Aragonese Law Virtual Library)

-At the end of the 13th century, Peter IV detailed how he would use the Moor heads as a symbol of his authority.
+At the end of the 13th century, Peter IV detailed in writing how he intended to use the heads as a symbol of his authority.
 The Alcoraz Cross became the royal seal to sign official documents in the 13th and 14th centuries.